vicramon/ember-tutorial/chapters/ember-view.md

 ## Class Bindings

 Now comes the fancy stuff.
 What if you want to dynamically assign class names?
-Ember's got your back.
+Ember has got your back.

 ```coffee
 App.AnimalView = Ember.View.extend